Cameras as Relative Positional Encoding: Experiments

 \subsection{Relative vs Absolute Positional Encodings}

-Results for each of the four encoding techniques on both datasets are presented in Table~\ref{tab:nvs} and discussed below.
+Novel view synthesis results are presented in Table~\ref{tab:nvs} and discussed below.

 \textbf{Relative encodings outperform absolute ones.} Consistent with prior work~\cite{kong2024eschernet,miyato2023gta}, we observe that relative encodings for camera geometry consistently outperform absolute ones.
-CAPE, GTA, and PRoPE all yield improvements over the widely used Plücker raymaps, with \algname{} (followed closely by GTA) producing the best results.
+CAPE, GTA, and PRoPE all yield improvements over widely used raymap encodings, with \algname{} (followed closely by GTA) producing the best results.

 \textbf{Projective positional encoding improves view synthesis quality.} PRoPE consistently outperforms other encoding methods across metrics on RealEstate10K~\cite{zhou2018stereo}, despite the dataset's limited intrinsics variation.
 This confirms that capturing more complete camera information (both intrinsic and extrinsic) in our relative encoding is beneficial.
-We also find no loss of performance when the train and test images all have constant intrinsics: GTA~\cite{miyato2023gta} and \algname{} produce identical metrics for the Objaverse dataset, which further verifies that PRoPE reduces to GTA when model does not need to care about camera intrinsics.
+We also find no loss of performance when the train and test images all have constant intrinsics: GTA~\cite{miyato2023gta} and \algname{} produce identical metrics for the Objaverse dataset, which verifies that PRoPE reduces to GTA when camera intrinsics are unimportant.